cmu-rss-lab/rosdiscover-evaluation/README.rst

 .. code::

-  $ docker build -t rosdiscover/evaluation -f docker/Dockerfile.runner .
+  $ docker/setup.sh

-In both cases, you should now have an immage `rosdiscover/evaluation`.
+In both cases, you should now have an immage `rosqual/icsa22-evaluation:runner`.
 You can get a list of the commands that can be run in the docker version, and the available experiments, by running:

 .. code::